 Туре Requested Approved Denied

-Death 120 120 0
+Death 91 91 0

-Total and Permanent Disability 285 157 128
+Total and Permanent Disability 128 56 72

-Total 405 277 128
+Total 219 147 72

-Note: Information contained in this table represents requests that were finalized by June 30, 2019 reflecting a 12-month reporting period.
-In the prior year, there were 88 requests for loan forgiveness reflecting an 8-month reporting period from November 1, 2017 to June 30, 2018.
+Note: Information contained in this table represents requests that were finalized by June 30, 2020 reflecting a 12-month reporting period.
 Detail on the types of requests and reasons for denial can be found in Appendix C of this report.

-Of the 120 requests for loan forgiveness due to death, each request represents a loan and not a borrower.
+Of the 219 requests for loan forgiveness due to death or total and permanent disability, each request represents a loan and not a borrower.
 On average, student borrowers have 2-3 loans which can include parents as a cosigner(s) or as a primary borrower.
 The number of loans forgiven presented in the table above includes both student (multi-party) and non-student (typically a parent/guardian) loans.